 The Authority continues to work with its schools and the EAS in implementing a policy framework to ensure that standards in schools continue to improve.
-Since Monmouthshire was created as a Local Education Authority, there have been steady improvements in standards in Foundation Phase and Key Stages 2 and 3 and in the pass rates at GCSE and A Level.
-The aim is to continue to build on these successes to increase the rate of pupil progress.
+Historically, standards in outcomes at GCSE and A Level have been consistently above the Welsh average.
+However since the pandemic in 2020, the impact on outcomes across Wales has been significant and as a result, it is impossible to make a comparison with current outcomes within schools, across the Local Authority and nationally.
 There are specific objectives in the Directorate Plan aimed at securing high standards in all schools and settings in Monmouthshire.
 These include transforming ALN provision and enhancing provision for eligible free school meals pupils and other vulnerable groups.